geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md

 Until now our coaster moved in a world without any energy loss.
 That works for understanding the basics but real coasters slow down over time.
 Wheels create friction, air pushes against the train, and both effects reduce the acceleration the train can achieve.

 We will not create a complex physics model.
 Instead we introduce two simple parameters, very similar to what you may know from **NoLimits Roller Coaster**.
-**If I understood correctly how everything works in NoLimits Roller Coaster**, our physics simulation should now behave almost identically, apart from a few edge cases.
+Our physics simulation should behave almost identically, apart from a few edge cases.

-If you have ever used the Pro version, you already know that you can manually configure **friction** and **air resistance**.

 Since both **friction** and **air resistance** represent energy loss, we simply subtract them from the acceleration we calculated from gravity.
 This is almost correct, but there is one detail to handle when the train moves backward.
 More on that in the section **When riding backward, what happens?**.